 Of all the travels that I have been blessed to experience in my life, the traveling I did in Tibet in the 80’s was the most utterly magical and life altering experience I have had.

 I suppose the story of my travels to Tibet began in May 1984, as that is the summer I moved from Toronto to Banff.
-I had already become obsessed with Tibet after seeing a coffee table picture book at my boyfriends house.
-I had never been west of Toronto, and yet felt compelled to go to the Himalayas, and thought I would start with immersing myself in the mountains of Canada.
+I had already become obsessed with Tibet after seeing a coffee table picture book at my boyfriends house when I was 19 years old.
+I had never been west of Toronto, and yet felt totally compelled to go to the Himalayas.
+It seemed wise at first to start with immersing myself in the mountains of Canada.
+So, in May I did an Outward Bound month long “major challenge course” in Keremeos, BC, and then started living in Banff.

 That same year in September of ’84, Tibet became open to individual travelers.
 As Mark A. Cohen wrote in the Washington Post on June 6, 1985 :